Trout Fishing In The Rain – Is It Better?

 You can get this dry fly terrestrial assortment at Bass Pro Shops -HERE

-Streamer Fishing In The Rain
+Streamer Fishing In Rain

 Big trout fishing after rain

-Some of my favorite streamer flies are woolly buggers, bunny leeches, zoo cougars, zonkers, and muddler minnows.
+Some of my favorite streamer flies are:

-I have caught big trout on streamers from one inch to 6 inches so it’s a good idea to have an assortment in your box.
+I have caught big trout on streamers from one inch to 6 inches, so it’s a good idea to have an assortment in your box.

-Bigger streamer flies like the Articulated Monkey Fly, or the Granato’s Sasquatch Fly, the CF Chuck-N-Duck Fly, and the CF Whistler are all good choices.
+Bigger streamer flies like the Articulated Monkey Fly or the Granato’s Sasquatch Fly, the CF Chuck-N-Duck Fly, and the CF Whistler are all good choices.

 You can get this streamer fly assortment pack at Bass Pro Shops – HERE